mixu/markdown-styles/readme.md

 ## Table of contents

+The following built in layouts include the `{{~> toc}}` partial:

+- mixu-book
+- mixu-bootstrap-2col
+- mixu-gray
+- mixu-radar

+These are mostly templates that have a sensible place to put this table of contents, such as a sidebar.
+I didn't want to default to putting a table of contents into the layouts that had no sidebar, but you can add it quite easily.

-Most built in layouts include the `{{~> toc}}` partial, which generates a table of contents list.
+The `{{~> toc}}` partial generates a table of contents list.
 The list contains links to every header in your Markdown file.
 In addition, every Markdown header is automatically converted to a linkable anchor (e.g. `#table_of_contents`) when the page is generated.
-You can customize the table of contents markup by overriding the `[toc.hbs](./builtin/partials/toc.hbs)` partial in your custom layout.
+You can customize the table of contents markup by overriding the ./partials/[toc.hbs](https://github.com/mixu/markdown-styles/blob/master/builtin/partials/toc.hbs) partial in your custom layout.

 ## Metadata sections